ProteinGym/proteingym-base/docs/decisions/0006-model-validation.md

 ## Decision

-Currently, we use the [Option 4: Install `proteingym-base` as a dev dependency and run sanity check by CLI](#option-4-install-proteingym-base-as-a-dev-dependency-and-run-sanity-check-by-cli), as it gives the model providers the tool at their hand to sanity check the code during development.
+Currently, we use the [Option 4: Install `proteingym-base` as a dev dependency and run sanity check by CLI](#option-4-install-proteingym-base-as-a-dev-dependency-and-run-sanity-check-by-cli), as it gives model providers a tool at their hand to sanity check the code during development.

 ## Decision Drivers